Guide: Plan a marriage or civil partnership

 You can either read these to each other from a card, request that the registrar break them up into short sentences so you can repeat them when prompted or, if you’re really brave, try and memorise them off by heart.

-The registrar will place these at points throughout your ceremony, but if you would like them in a certain order or for them to be inserted at a specific time during the ceremony, please make this clear when returning your preference form.
+The registrar will decide when to place this in your ceremony, but if you would like it to be read at a specific time during the ceremony, please make this clear when returning your preference form.

-Again, your readings must contain no religious connotations whatsoever, so if you are unsure whether a chosen reading may be religious, please phone us on 01392 384236 to discuss further.
+Again, your reading must contain no religious connotations whatsoever, so if you are unsure whether a chosen reading may be religious, please contact us at email@example.com to discuss further.

 Should you have any difficulties with speech or language, please let us know in advance.